- 11+ Best Luxury & Gated Home Communities in The Bahamas [2025] - October 9, 2025

 Nassau, New Providence

 As the capital and the largest city in The Bahamas, Nassau is the heart of the islands.
-This makes it one of the most populous, but also safest places to live, with easy access to transportation, healthcare, and a large community.
+This makes it one of the most populous islands, boasting easy access to transportation, healthcare, and a large community.

-Originally called Charles Towne, Nassau is another location just filled with rich history and culture.
-You can experience this history by exploring one of the three major historic forts as well as Government House, the Angelican Christ Church, Nassau Public Library, and the beautiful government buildings around Parliament Square.
-Being able to immerse yourself in this rich history is truly an experience!
+Originally called Charles Towne, Nassau is another location filled with rich history and culture.
+You can experience this history by exploring one of the three major historic forts as well as Government House, the Anglican Christ Church Cathedral, Nassau Public Library, and the beautiful government buildings around Parliament Square.
+Being able to immerse yourself in this rich history is truly an experience.

 Heading towards the eastern end of the harbor, you can find the marine gardens.
-Here you are able to board glass-bottom boats to get a glimpse of the underwater ecosystem.
-And because of its relatively consistent temperatures, Nassau is an ideal spot for those that enjoy temperate weather.
+Here you can board glass-bottom boats to get a glimpse of the underwater ecosystem.
+And because of its relatively consistent temperatures, Nassau is an ideal spot for those who enjoy temperate weather.

 Benefits: